junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 An electric blue circle start loading.

 AI (V.O.): Thank you for trusting TasteWise.
-Eat Better, Live Better, We only offer the best for you.
+Eat Better, Live Better.
+We only offer the best for you.

 D) ...